 Building a tolerance for ambiguity means forfeiting a measure of certainty, sameness, and control.
 Building a tolerance for ambiguity means we let go of dogma and become skilled in both doubting and believing.

 Call to action

 If it were within my power, I’d create a golden rule about making room for everyone.
 I’d enable people everywhere to replace their fear of not knowing or being right with unconditional positive regard for themselves and others.
-Doing so wouldn’t mean having to accept someone’s differing viewpoint, simply acknowledging without judgment that everyone has a right to believe and think differently.
-No one’s right or wrong, just different.

 Image credit before quote added: Pixabay